himasha/MGWDeveloperWorkflow/README.md

 Please update mysql connector information under below annotation (host,port,username,password) to suit your configurations.

-mysql:Client booksDB = new({
+`mysql:Client booksDB = new({

-     host: "localhost",  // If mysql is deployed in kubernetes following [1] use servicename.namespace as host
+     host: "localhost",  // If mysql is deployed in kubernetes following [1], use <servicename.namespace> as host value

         port: 3306,